awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-script.md

 const OP_CODE_PLAYER_ACCEPTED = 113;
 const OP_CODE_DISCONNECT_NOTIFICATION = 114;

-// Example groups for user defined groups
+// Example groups for user-defined groups
 // Any positive group number can be defined here.
-These should match your client code. const RED_TEAM_GROUP = 1;
+These should match your client code.
+// When referring to user-defined groups, "-1" represents all groups, "0" is reserved. const RED_TEAM_GROUP = 1;
 const BLUE_TEAM_GROUP = 2;